-In the July 1, 2011 actuarial valuation, the projected unit credit actuarial cost method was used.
-The actuarial assumptions included: a 3.5 percent investment rate of return (net of administrative expenses) based on the District's own investments; an annual healthcare cost trend rate of 8.0 percent initially, reduced by decrements to an ultimate rate of 5.0 percent after six years for medical insurance; and an annual healthcare trend rate of 4.0 percent for dental insurance.
+In the July 1, 2013 actuarial valuation, the projected unit credit actuarial cost method was used.
+The actuarial assumptions included: a 3.5 percent investment rate of return (net of administrative expenses) based on the District's own investments; an annual healthcare cost trend rate of 7.5 percent in 2013 grading to 5.0 percent after five years for medical insurance; and an annual healthcare trend rate of 4.0 percent for dental insurance.
 All rates included a 2.5 percent inflation assumption.
 The UAAL is being amortized on a level dollar basis over a closed period.
-The remaining amortization periods at July 1, 2011 for the various amortization layers ranged from 28 to 30 years.
+The remaining amortization periods at July 1, 2013 for the various amortization layers ranged from 26 to 30 years.